hackathon-in-a-box/hackathon-in-a-box.org/getting-started/index.md

 <div class="row-fluid getting-started-actions">
   <div class="span4">
     <h2>The Hackathon Guide</h2>
     <p>A step-by-step guide on how to run a hackathon.
-A great resoruce for both the first-time orgainizer and the experienced practitioner.</p>
+A great resource for both the first-time organizer and the experienced practitioner.</p>
     <a class="btn btn-large" href="/guide/">View the Hackathon Guide</a>
   </div>
   <div class="span4">